-It is the responsibility of the Principal, under the Academy Standards and Framework Act 1998, to implement the Academy behaviour policy consistently throughout the Academy, and to report to governors, when requested, on the effectiveness of the policy.
-It is also the responsibility of the Principal to ensure the health, safety and welfare of all children in the Academy.
+It is the responsibility of the Principal to implement the School behaviour policy consistently throughout the School, and to report to the Academy Council, when requested, on the effectiveness of the policy.
+It is also the responsibility of the Principal to ensure the health, safety and welfare of all children in the School.